Q: When do I have to pay my housing bill?

 What size are the beds in the rooms?

-All beds are extra-long twin, 39" x 80", except for beds in Martin Hall and Conrad Hall.
-These beds are regular twin, 39" x 75".
-We do have a limited number of extra-long twin beds for students that are not living in a hall where they are provided.
-Please call the Office of Residence Life at 308-865-8519 to be placed on the first-come, first-serve request list.
+All beds are extra-long twin, 39" x 80", except for beds in Mantor Hall and Conrad Hall.
+These beds can be either regular twin, 39" x 75".
+We do have a limited number of extra-long twin beds for students that are not living in a room where they are provided.
+Please call the Office of Residence Life at 308-865-8519 for bed sizes or to be placed on the first-come, first-serve request list.

 Is Cable TV provided in the rooms?
 Yes, basic cable TV service is provided in your room.
 If you have questions or problems with your Cable TV service, please contact the Information Technology Services Helpdesk at 865-8363.
 [To Top]